1.1 As You read these Terms, please note that the following phrases shall have the following meanings:

 12.3.1 If You have pre-booked assistance to get to the gate, please advise either a member of Our Airport Staff at our Sales Desk or Customer Services Desk, or proceed to the pick-up point provided by the nominated Airport Authority when You arrive at the airport and they will organise the assistance for You.
 Please remember to allow extra time for this.

-12.3.3 We recommend that You arrive at the airport 90 minutes before the scheduled time of departure of Your Flight but in any event, You must arrive more than 40 minutes before the scheduled time of departure of Your Flight otherwise We will not be able to accept You (or Your wheelchair or Guide or Assistance Dog) for carriage.
+12.3.3 We recommend that You arrive at the airport two hours before the scheduled time of departure of Your Flight but in any event, You must arrive more than 40 minutes before the scheduled time of departure of Your Flight otherwise We will not be able to accept You (or Your wheelchair or guide or assistance dog) for carriage.
 From some airports where we operate longer Flights, We reserve the right not to accept You for travel if You are at the airport less than 60 minutes before the scheduled departure of Your Flight.
 Please check Your Confirmation Document for these limited exceptions.

 12.3.4 We will use our best endeavours to pre-board You after Speedy Boarding, but in advance of other passengers so that the cabin crew can provide You with a pre-flight safety briefing.
 If You need to be pre-boarded, please advise the Our Airport Staff when You arrive at the airport.

-12.3.5 Please note that easyJet operates a strict pre-boarding policy.
+Please note that easyJet operates a strict pre-boarding policy.
 A person who is pre-boarded may be accompanied by a maximum of one traveller who is the appointed guardian, parent, carer, support person or travelling companion and any siblings under the age of 10.
-For further details please refer to Article 10 (Passenger with Specific Requirements – Disability, Medical and Health) and the Specific Requirements page.
+For further details please refer to Article 10 (Passengers with Specific Requirements – Disability, Medical and Health

 12.3.6 The provision of assistance through the airport, onto the aircraft, off the aircraft and through the arrivals process at the destination is the responsibility of the relevant Airport Authority.
 Concerns about the level of service provided should be directed to the Airport Authority as appropriate.